VSP Vision Care

-By 2000, VSP began its largest and most intense expansion program ever.
-Launches like Eyefinity, a separate company that provides business solutions to VSP network providers, and the opening of a second high-tech optical lab, located outside Columbus, Ohio.
-In 2007, VSP expanded into Canada and, by 2013, the United Kingdom, Ireland and Australia.
-By 2009, with international expansion, it was decided to change from VSP (Vision Service Plan) to VSP Global.

-In 2017, VSP Global stayed "ahead of the curve" and made an investment in RightEye, "an eye-tracking technology that uses game-based vision tests to reveal details on visual speed and accuracy, processing depth perception, and even dry eye."

-In 2019, VSP acquired Visionworks, an optical retailer in the U.S. Also in 2019, VSP launched VSP Ventures, a partnership program for optometrists looking to preserve the legacy of their private practices when their focus begins to shift to retirement.

 International expansion

 Canada

 In late 2007, VSP began to venture into Canada where it had served only Canadian-based employees of U.S. firms.
 By 2012, VSP covered approximately 2,000 Canadians.
 In 2013, VSP Vision Care Canada entered into a partnership with FYidoctors, a private, optometry-owned eyecare provider with more than 400 optometrists at 212 locations throughout Canada.
 VSP would market, sell and administer its vision care insurance platform to employers across Canada.

 United Kingdom and Ireland

-In 2013, VSP expanded its eyecare offerings to the United Kingdom and Ireland, doing business as VSP Neighbourhood Eyecare, similar to the Australia and Canada ventures.
+In 2013, VSP expanded to the United Kingdom and Ireland, doing business as VSP Neighbourhood Eyecare, similar to the Australia and Canada ventures.
 VSP partnered with the Association of Optometrists (AOP), National Eyecare Group (NEG); the U.K. branch of Italy's Assicurazioni General S.p.A. insurance provider, Generali U.K.; and Thomsons Online Benefits, which specializes in helping companies around the world run their employee benefits programs.

 Acquisitions

 In July 2008, VSP announced its acquisition of the Ft.
 Lauderdale, Fla.-based Ultra Lens lab and partnered with the optical lab Perfect Optics in California.

 In August 2008, VSP acquired the Melville, New York company Marchon Eyewear Inc. for $735 million with a combination of cash and debt after receiving regulatory approval from the California Department of Managed Care and the Connecticut Department of Insurance.
 The VSP-owned Altair Eyewear became a division of Marchon and remains in its Rancho Cordova headquarters.
 VSP also gained ownership of the frame company Allure Eyewear, as well as OfficeMate Software Solutions.
-Marchon manufactures and sells branded and proprietary eyewear and sunwear for such brands as Calvin Klein Collection, Calvin Klein platinum, Calvin Klein Jeans, Columbia Sportswear, Converse, Cutler and Gross, Donna Karan, Dragon, Flexon, Lacoste, Liu·Jo, Longchamp, Marchon NYC, Marni, MCM Worldwide, Nautica, Nike, Nine West, Salvatore Ferragamo, Sean John, Skaga, Victoria Beckham.
+Marchon manufactures and sells branded and proprietary eyewear and sunwear for such brands as Calvin Klein Collection, Calvin Klein platinum, Calvin Klein Jeans, Columbia Sportswear, Converse, Cutler and Gross, Donna Karan, Dragon, Flexon, Lacoste, Liu·Jo, Longchamp, Marchon NYC, Marni, MCM Worldwide, Nautica, Nike, Nine West, Salvatore Ferragamo, Sean John, Skaga, and Victoria Beckham.
 Under the terms of the acquisition, Marchon became a wholly owned subsidiary.
 Marchon operates from its New York-based headquarters as an independent entity within the VSP organization.

 In 2019, VSP acquired Visionworks, an optical retailer in the U.S.

+In September 2025, VSP agreed to buy Italian eyewear manufacturer Marcolin from PAI Partners and minority shareholders.